Kumzari language

-Kumzari (کمزاری, كمزارية) is a Southwestern Iranian language that is similar to the Persian, Achomi and Luri languages.
+Kumzari (کمزاری, كمزارية) is a Southwestern Iranian language that has similarities with Farsi, Luri, Achomi and Balochi languages.
 Although vulnerable, it survives today with between 4,000 and 5,000 speakers.
-It is spoken by Kumzaris on the Kumzar coast of Musandam Peninsula, northern Oman.
-This is the only Iranian language spoken exclusively in the Arabian Peninsula.
-Kumzaris can also be found in the towns of Dibba and Khasab as well as various villages, and on Larak Island.
-The speakers are descendants of fishermen who inhabited the coast of the Persian Gulf and the Gulf of Oman.
+It is spoken by Kumzaris, part of the Shihuh, on the Kumzar coast of Musandam Peninsula (northern Oman).
+Kumzari speakers can also be found in the towns of Dibba and Khasab as well as various villages, and on Larak Island in Iran.

+Kumzari is the only Iranian language spoken exclusively in the Arabian Peninsula.

 Location

 The Kumzari name derives from the historically rich mountainous village of Kumzar.
-The language has two main groups of speakers, one on each side of the Strait of Hormuz: by the Shihuh tribe of the Musandam Peninsula and by the Laraki community of Larak Island in Iran.
-On the Musandam Peninsula, the Kumzar population is concentrated in Oman, in the village of Kumzar and in a quarter of Khasab known as the Harat al-Kumzari.
+The language has two main groups of speakers, one on each side of the Strait of Hormuz: the Shihuh tribe of the Musandam Peninsula and the Laraki community of Larak Island in Iran.
+On the Musandam Peninsula, the Kumzar population is concentrated in Oman, in the village of Kumzar and in a quarter of Khasab known as the Harat al-Kamazirah.
 In addition, Kumzari is found at Dibba and the coastal villages of Elphinstone and the Malcolm Inlets.
 It is the mother tongue of fishermen who are descendants of the Yemeni conqueror of Oman, Malek bin Faham (مالك بن فهم).
-Based on linguistic evidence, the presence of Kumzari in the Arabia region exists prior to the Muslim conquest of the region in the 7th Century A.D.
+Based on linguistic evidence, Kumzari was present in the Arabia region before the Muslim conquest of the region in the 7th Century A.D.

+Alphabet

+Kumzari is usually written with the Perso-Arabic script.
+The Kumzari alphabet has 33 letters: 28 letters from the alphabet, 3 additional letters, the lam-Alif ligature and Hamza.